Print ISSN: 1378-2274

 German, English, French

-European Medieval Drama is an international project which seeks to promote the study of medieval drama, particularly its performance.
-It explores English drama within a European context, featuring comparative studies linking English and continental material.
-The journal also includes: translations into modern English of medieval plays in other languages, notices relevant to members of SITM, and information of interest to all scholars in the field of medieval drama (e.g. recently published books, forthcoming conferences, and occasional book-reviews).
+European Medieval Drama is an international project which seeks to promote the study of medieval drama and performance.
+It explores medieval drama in all European languages and traditions.
+Drama and performance is widely interpreted to include subjects such as processions, dances, folk traditions, (semi-)theatrical and ritual events, and tournaments.
+The journal also includes notices relevant to members of the Société Internationale pour l’étude du théâtre médiéval, and information of interest to all scholars in the field of medieval drama (e.g. recently published books, forthcoming conferences, and book reviews).

 -